 The head of a javelin must be constructed with uncompacted soft cell foam and measure 3" in diameter.
 There must also be a 3" in diameter and 1" thick layer of closed cell foam between the head and the capped javelin core.
-The entire head of the javelin must be covered in red cloth.
+The entire head of the javelin must be covered in any solid colored cloth that is a different color than the pommel.
+Please note that green, blue, silver, and gold are restricted colors and may not be used.